ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-\textbf{Implementation details.} Our implementations are based on the MMSegmentation toolbox~\cite{mmseg}.
+Our implementations are based on the MMSegmentation toolbox~\cite{mmseg}.
 Unless otherwise specified, we train our models on 2 A6000 GPUs with an initial learning rate (LR) of \(6e^{-5}\), which is scheduled by the poly strategy with power 1.0 over 200 epochs.
 The first 5 epochs are to warm up models with \(1e^{-6}\)\(\times\) the initial LR.
 The optimizer is AdamW~\cite{49} with a weight decay of 0.01, and the batch size is 4 per GPU.
 We use cross-entropy as the semantic segmentation loss function.
-The images are augmented by random resize with a ratio of 0.5-2.0, random horizontal flipping, random color jitter, and random cropping to \(612\times 512\) on all datasets.
+The images are augmented by random resize with a ratio of 0.5-2.0, random horizontal flipping, random color jitter, and random cropping to \(612\times 512\) on RGB-P datasets.
+For other RGB-X datasets, the settings are as above.
 To conduct comparisons, the ImageNet-1K~\cite{50} pre-trained weight is used for ShareCMP on all datasets, but not for OPEmbed~\cite{26} modules in the polarization modal branch.
 We use mean Intersection over Union (mIoU) averaged across semantic classes as the primary evaluation metric to measure the segmentation performance.